MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.device.model"** : string

-    Model of the device end user of the application using.
+    Model of the device the end user of the application is using.
 Used for client scenarios.
-If empty, derived from user agent.
+If this field is empty then it is derived from the user agent.

     Max length: 256